rackerlabs/support-how-to/content/how-to/cloud-backup/rackspace-cloud-backup-view-backup-information/index.md

 View the details of a backup's activity by clicking **View Details** in its entry.

-You can also view the server details by clicking the name of the server, or you can redisplay the backup details page by clicking the backup's name in the activity entry.
+You can also view the server details by clicking the name of the server, or you can redisplay the backup **Details** page by clicking the backup's name in the activity entry.

 **Note:** If you do not want to wait for the next scheduled backup, you can trigger a manual backup by clicking the **Perform Backup** button in the **Activity** section.

 ### View information for all backups

 You can view the backup activity for all of your systems by selecting the **Backups** > **Activity** from the top navigation bar of the **Cloud Control Panel**.
-The **Activity** list displays all the actions that the backups have performed (such as Backup, Cleanup, and Restore) listed historically.
+The **Activity** list displays all the actions the backups have performed (such as Backup, Cleanup, and Restore) listed historically.
 The most recent actions are at the  top.

 {{<image src="1842-2039-IMG-3.png" alt="" title="">}}

 If the list of activities is long, you can limit your list by performing a search.
 Enter your search term in the Search box.
-You can search by the following terms:
+You can search by using the following terms:

 - Backup
 - Restore